Junior Hunter Training Days

 Private Land: Licensed junior hunter and adult mentor must have both a valid Connecticut Resident Game Bird Conservation Stamp and written consent from landowner.

 State Land: Licensed junior hunter and adult mentor must have a valid Connecticut Resident Game Bird Conservation Stamp.

 Adult mentor may assist in calling turkeys.
-Hunting hours for Junior Hunter Training Days only are 1/2 hour before sunrise to sunset (new ending time due to a regulation change).
+Hunting hours for Junior Hunter Training Days only are 1/2 hour before sunrise to sunset.
 Harvested turkeys must be tagged and reported (more info).